Skip to content

 Fading

-Yet, the controversy does not actually stop here.
+Yet, the controversy does not stop here.

-When the Rosetta Stone was deciphered in the 1830s, and a totally new understanding of ancient Egyptian civilisation emerged, the feverish search for the mummies of royals was initiated and has ever since been ongoing.
+When the Rosetta Stone was deciphered in the 1830s, and a new understanding of ancient Egyptian civilisation emerged, the feverish search for the mummies of royals was initiated and has been ongoing.
 The mummies of some of the most famous Pharaohs were discovered—some of those, by the way, are currently residing in the National Museum of Egyptian Civilisation in Cairo after they were moved there in a lavish ceremony, the Pharaohs’ Golden Parade, that Egypt held in 2021.

 But other Pharaohs seem like they have faded.

 The excavation of the modern-day site of Amarna, which used to be Akhetaten 3,500 years ago, started in the early 20th century.
 Archaeologists found Tomb 29, which seems to have the exact dimensions as Akhenaten’s tomb.
 So they suggested it was probably dedicated to Nefertiti.
-However, the tomb was unfinished at the time of its discovery and is missing a burial chamber, which somewhat disqualifies it from being the Queen’s.
+However, the tomb was unfinished at its discovery and is missing a burial chamber, which somewhat disqualifies it from being the Queen’s.

 As of August 2023, neither Nefertiti’s mummy nor her tomb have yet been found.